-Also know as the Cyane's Octopus, Big Blue Octopus, Big Red Octopus, Reef Octopus, Common Reef Octopus and Small Common Octopus.
+Also know as the Big Blue Octopus, Big Red Octopus, Common Reef Octopus, Cyane's Octopus, Reef Octopus, Small Common Octopus.

 This octopus we observed from our water bungalow at very low tide about mid-day, going from rock to rock and spreading its skirt over the rock to catch food.